openwallet-foundation/multipaz-developer-website/docs/getting-started/holder/06-presentation.md

 ## Displaying the QR Code

 Use the following composable to display the QR code generated for presentment.
+You can generate QR codes using `org.multipaz.compose.qrcode:generateQrCode`.

 **Example: QR Code Display**